You're ready to design your first Foterra Jewelry piece? So exciting!

 5. Use a Dark Subject

 No, not talking spooky stories or slasher films!
 A dark subject means that your subject (aka the thing you are focused on when taking the picture) is darker than the background in the image.
 Check out the example below.
 The image on the left has the palm tree unlit against a colorful sunset scene.
 The image on the right was taken in full light in the middle of the day.
 The one on the right blends in to the blue sky background and it gets lost.
 The one on the left pops against the bright background.

 Now you're a pro in all things photo jewelry!
-Go forth and make something beautiful.
-If you ever get stuck, book a custom design consultation!
+Find out more about becoming a Foto Elite Member and create your own photo jewelry collection.
 We can help you create the perfect collection that your customers will love.

 Post by Foterra Founder and Designer Morgan